 How to Create a Cloud Security Framework

-Protecting your valuable information is a multifaceted process that requires a layering of tools, policies, and approaches to ensure proper data loss prevention.
-In addition to having a range of network, endpoint and cloud DLP tools in place, businesses need a strong foundation of policies, guiding principles, and rules underpinning the approach to data security.
+Strong data loss prevention (DLP) requires a multifaceted process that requires layering tools, policies, and approaches.
+In addition to having a range of network, endpoint, and cloud DLP solutions in place, businesses need a strong foundation of policies, guiding principles, and rules underpinning the approach to data security.

-A cloud security framework is part of this holistic approach to protecting your information in the cloud.
+A cloud security framework can guide your holistic approach to protecting your information in the cloud.
 It works in tandem with your DLP security policy, which identifies what sensitive data needs protection, where it is located, and the method for protecting that information.

 What is a cloud security framework?

 A cloud security framework outlines the necessary policies, tools, configurations, and rules needed to manage the security of a cloud platform.
 It references cloud security standards and organizational guidelines for detecting and responding to network threats.

 Many organizations also use what’s known as a cloud compliance framework.
 Cloud compliance is similar to cloud security, but this framework is primarily concerned with meeting the regulatory requirements that apply to the data handled and stored by the company.

 Cloud security best practices mandate that security frameworks go beyond the minimum mandated requirements for data security.
 We suggest starting with common cloud security standards and expanding your company’s cloud security framework with advanced and company-specific protocols.
 These cloud security standards offer a good starting point for building your own cloud security framework.

 There are a few best practices that you can use to create your framework.
 These templates integrate industry-standard and compliance best practices to make sure your approach to cloud security and data loss prevention is thorough and complete.